 Skip to main content

-2. The GDPR requires companies and organizations to have appropriate technical and organizational measures in place to protect personal data from unauthorized access and data breaches.
-This means that citizens can feel more secure in providing their personal data, knowing that their data is protected against misuse and unauthorized access.
+The GDPR requires companies and organisations to have appropriate technical and organisational measures in place to protect personal data from unauthorised access and data breaches.
+This means that citizens can feel more secure in providing their personal data, knowing that their data is protected against misuse and unauthorised access.

-3. GDPR requires companies and organizations to be more transparent about how they collect and use personal data.
+GDPR requires companies and organisations to be more transparent about how they collect and use personal data.
 This means that citizens have the right to know how their data is being used and who has access to it.
-GDPR also requires companies and organizations to be responsible for protecting personal data and complying with the rules, increasing trust and security for citizens.
+GDPR also requires companies and organisations to be responsible for protecting personal data and complying with the rules, increasing trust and security for citizens.

-4. The GDPR requires that companies and organizations must obtain the citizen’s consent before they collect, use or share personal data.
+The GDPR requires that companies and organisations must obtain the citizen’s consent before they collect, use or share personal data.
 This means that citizens have a greater opportunity to make informed decisions about whether or not they want to provide their data.

-5. The GDPR allows citizens to file complaints if they believe their personal data has been misused or not properly protected.
-This means that citizens have a way to protect their rights and ensure that companies and organizations comply with GDPR regulations.
+The GDPR allows citizens to file complaints if they believe their personal data has been misused or not properly protected.
+This means that citizens have a way to protect their rights and ensure that companies and organisations comply with GDPR regulations.

 But what positive effects does GDPR have on your company?